Platform comparison

 What is the risk of Planview's private equity ownership for a long term public sector contract?

-Is Planview right sized for a UK public sector PMO?
+Is Planview the correct size for a UK public sector PMO?

 Where is Planview data hosted for UK customers?